kowaalczyk/quant-invest/README.md

 # Quant Invest Contest Submission
-The submission for Quant Invest competition (1st stage).
+The winning submission for Quant Invest competition.

-For more details, see [our report](Report.pdf).
+For more details, see [our report](Report.pdf) or [the summary notebook](Summary.ipynb).

 © Mikołaj Ostrzołek, Krzysztof Kowalczyk 2019